luistar/unina-frontespizio/README.md

 # unina-frontespizio
 A modest, unofficial LaTeX package to obtain decent-looking front-pages for your theses (@ UniNA) with minimal effort.
+See [example.pdf](example.pdf) for a sample.
 ![Screenshot](screen.png)

+## Features

+* High quality "Federico II" vectorial logo included;
+* Two styles (I recommend the classic one for the cover and the alternative one for the inner cover);
+* UniNA guidelines compliant.

 ## Getting Started